Teach Abroad as a Volunteer

 The number of lessons per week that you will teach varies depending on the country and the school you work with.
 In some countries, you will be expected to be at school throughout the working day, though you may only teach two or three classes.
 In other cases, you may just teach in the mornings.
 You will have time to prepare lessons and correct students’ work, and we encourage you to make the most of this time.

-Teaching subjects other than English
+Teaching Abroad: Can I teach subjects other than English?

 As a volunteer teacher, depending on your skills and interests and your placement, you are also welcome to teach other subjects (although your main focus will be on teaching English).
 You could find yourself teaching subjects like math, science, or geography.
 Many volunteers choose to help out with extra-curricular activities like art, dance, sports, drama, or music as well.
 Many of your students would not normally have access to these kinds of activities, so this experience would benefit them enormously.
 Giving them a chance to develop their skills and creativity will also help boost their confidence and quality of life.

-Teaching adult students abroad
+Teaching Abroad: Working with adult students

 At some of our Teaching Projects, you also have the option of teaching adults in universities, language institutes, special evening classes, and community literacy programs.
 You can teach adults in Argentina, Bolivia, Costa Rica, Ethiopia, Jamaica, Mexico, Mongolia, Morocco, Senegal, and Vietnam.